Functions

 some(//book, function($b) { $b/price > 100 }) => true if any book costs over $100

-Note: XPath also supports some $x in (1, 2, 3) satisfies $x > 2 as an expression — the function form is more composable.
+Note: XPath also supports some $x in (1, 2, 3) satisfies $x > 2 as an expression.
+The function form composes with other higher-order functions; the expression form does not.

 #every()